ipfs/ipfs-docs/docs/recent-releases/go-ipfs-0-5/README.md

 ![The Go-IPFS logo.](./images/go-ipfs-logo.png)

-It's been a while since the last Go-IPFS release, and with good reason.
+It's been a while since the last Go-IPFS release.
 We've packed an incredible amount of bug fixes, improvements, and features into this build; it's the biggest Go-IPFS release since the project first started!

 ## Features